What is Letters About Literature?

 Letters About Literature (LAL) is a writing contest that encourages students in grades 4–12 to write a personal letter to the author (living or dead) of a fiction or nonfiction book, a short story, poem, essay or speech (sorry, no song lyrics) they have read and about which they have strong feelings.
 The letter should explore those feelings and why you reacted the way you did during or after reading.
 It's a great way to get young people to think critically about something they're reading right now or something they've already read.

 Letters About Literature satisfies Tennessee English/Language Arts Curriculum and Common Core Standards.
 If you'd like more information on ways you can adapt this program to Common Core Standards for Writing, please see these worksheets from the national Letters About Literature office.

-State Prizes: Humanities Tennessee has its own panel of judges who select the top entries in the state.
-State Winners at each level will receive a cash award from Humanities Tennessee (1st at each level receives $100, 2nd place receives $50, and 3rd place receives $25) and a certificate.
-The 1st place winner on Level 3 will also be awarded a full scholarship to attend the TN Young Writers' Workshop in July 2013.
+Prizes: Humanities Tennessee has its own panel of judges who select the top entries in the state.
+State Winners at each level will receive a cash award from Humanities Tennessee (1st at each level receives $100 and advances to the national judging, 2nd place receives $50, and 3rd place receives $25) and a certificate.
+The 1st place winner on Level 3 will also be awarded a full scholarship to attend the TN Young Writers' Workshop in July 2014.

-National Prizes: First place winners (in grades 4-10 only)* advance to the national level judging.
+National Prizes: First place winners advance to the national level judging.
 A panel of national judges for the Center for the Book in the Library of Congress will select one National Winner per competition level to receive a $1,000 cash award.
-The judges will also select one second place winner on each competition level to receive a $150 cash award.
+The judges will also select one National Honor per competition level to receive a $200 cash award.

 If you have questions about this year's LAL contest, contact Lacey@HumanitiesTennessee.org or call 615.770.0006 x19.
 The program is presented by Humanities Tennessee, home of the Tennessee Center for the Book in affiliation with the Center for the Book in the Library of Congress.